Novaes/ouro/readme.md

     most important branches:
-        --> master: by Direct method (multithreaded and using vector instruction) -> wip/multiple_kernels: by Direct method (using multiple-kernels) -> wip/optlowering: by Lowering (multi-threaded, using optimized gemm.t) -> wip/fastconvolution: by FFT method
+        --> master: by Direct method (multithreaded and using vector instruction) -> wip/optlowering: by Lowering (multi-threaded, using optimized gemm.t) -> wip/fastconvolution: by FFT method
-        wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels wip/vectorinst: Direct method using vector instruction
+        wip/tuneNumOfKernels: Direct method auto-tuning the number of kernels

     most important files:
         src/convolution.lua: generates the numerical convolution over an image